 1.3.1 Research Methodology

+Research through prototyping chapter.

+Quick idea generation

+Questionnaire

 1.4 Motivation and intended contribution

 When using “our” city, we often get alienated by its nature, depending on how we move, we feel excluded from vast spaces of its area, and many places, although accessible, seem dead and lacking any inviting character.
 Our private space is scarce and expensive, while much of the city's area lies idle, scarcely used and contradicting reasonable measures of utility.
 Should not we, as interaction designers, try to improve that situation?
 However marginal the contribution might seem?
 Do something where our skills seem to find their perfect application scenario?
 We want to create systems for better interaction with each other and with the “public infrastructure”.
 We want to motivate others to participate and innovate by themselves.
 We want to “hack” the bureaucratic and prohibitive system to create some controversy but more importantly, some value.